particleman314/ShellLibrary/README.md

-# bci-shell
+# Shell Library Component Framework

-The Shell Library Component Framework (SLCF) are a set of libraries simplifying scripting and providing a tested environment for rapid development.
+The Shell Library Component Framework (SLCF) are a set of Bash libraries simplifying scripting and providing a tested environment for rapid development.
 Many different library components exist and as such interdependencies are managed across components.
 Some libraries are still under development.

 ## Getting Started

+The library functions can be used to simplify the need to write (or in the many cases, rewrite) same or similar snippets of code for purposes of building larger scripts.
+The underlying shell libraries have a myriad of unit tests (although not complete) to provide means of testing whether a particular OS can support the current invocation and design.
+Getting started using this library generally amounts to the following steps...

+* `define SLCF_SHELL_TOP` in your current terminal
+* `source ${SLCF_SHELL_TOP}/utilities/common/program_utilities.sh` to get access to some basic core functionality

+This will provide the `load_program_library <FULLPATH TO LIBRARY SHELL FILE>` to be used within your scripts to load and utilize that specific Bash library set.

 ### Prerequisites

-[TBD]
+Bash 4.x

 ## Running Tests

-The library itself is tested against >2500 tests designed to touch all functionality within each library.
+The Bash libraries themselves are tested against >2500 tests designed to touch much if not all functionality within each library.
+These tests are handled by the RunHarness project.
 Furthermore, assertion style functions exist which can be imported into other projects to enhance the develop-test-debug cycle.

 The current list of library components are...